 6.4.6 How can networks, including NRENs (National Research and Education Networks), leverage existing infrastructure, technologies, and community assets to enhance the resilience of telecommunications and ICT services?

 6.4.7 How can ICT infrastructure and services be strengthened to ensure reliable performance in times of crisis, including natural disasters, supporting timely response and recovery efforts?

+6.4.8 How can policy-makers create framework for monitoring and evaluating the resilience of telecommunication/ICTs, including the development of metrics and indicators for measuring resilience?

 7 Space Connectivity